We get asked this question, a lot.

 - Compare Crawls

-When you click into one of the issue levels, you get a view like so:
+When you click on one of the issue levels, you get a view like so:

 And from here you can click in (using the “XX new issues” link) to a deeper view like this, where you can then hide individual lines as they are fixed: